Florida law provides a list of offenses that:

 - FOR EXPUNGEMENT: Your case was not dropped/dismissed (You may still qualify for sealing the record).

-- FOR SEALING: Your case resulted in a withhold but is prohibited by statute (see list below).
+- FOR SEALING: Your case resulted in a withhold but is prohibited by statute (see list above).

-Any Prior Conviction Stops You From Expungement or Sealing
+Any Prior Conviction Disqualifies You From Expungement or Sealing

 You Can Only Seal or Expunge One Arrest IN FLORIDA